Dubuque seeks artists for storm drain murals

-City of Dubuque officials are looking for artists to design murals stressing environmental connectivity on three storm drains.
+City of Dubuque officials are looking for artists to design murals depicting environmental connectivity on three storm drains.

 “The storm drains selected for this project will be transformed from functional infrastructure into engaging works of art that will draw attention to water-quality protection and the positive impact Dubuque residents can have on their environment,” according to a city press release.
 “The goal is to raise awareness of storm drains as a connection to our local waterways.”